Skip to content

 Chinese New Year in Phuket

-Phuket Chinese New Year 2024 is set to ring on February 10, with several days of festivities to celebrate the Year of the Tiger.
+Phuket Chinese New Year 2025 is set to ring on January 29, with several days of festivities to celebrate the Year of the Snake (The 2025 Year of the Snake is associated with the Wood element, specifically the Yin Wood Snake).
 With its large ethnic Chinese population descending from migrants to the island in the past, Phuket’s Lunar New Year festival is an important annual event.
 It seems to get bigger and more colourful with each passing year as the number of tourists from China arrives in larger numbers.

 Chinese New Year dinners around Phuket